bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 I have decided, just now, that I would like for the meaning of a move like `♙ + u. -> . + u♙` to be "find any one piece ♙ with an empty square above it, and move the piece onto the empty square".
+Or, another way to interpret it is, "what are all the positions which could result from making this move".

 But this means that the following equation is *not* correct: